M-Meydan/XUnitTestBase/README.md

 **XUnitTestBase** provides a standardized and developer-friendly test foundation for .NET applications using:

-- 🧪 `xUnit`
+- 💢 `xUnit`
 - 🤖 `Moq` with `AutoMocker`
 - 🧱 `WebApplicationFactory<T>` for integration testing

-It helps teams write cleaner, faster, and more maintainable unit and integration tests with minimal setup.
+It enables teams to write cleaner, faster, and more maintainable unit and integration tests with minimal setup.

 ---

 ## ✨ Key Features

 - ✅ `TestSubject<T>`: auto-mocked unit test base class using `Moq.AutoMocker`
-- ✅ `MockOf<T>()`: get & verify dependency mocks
+- ✅ `MockOf<T>()`: access and verify dependency mocks
 - ✅ `With<T>()`: override mocks or inject custom test doubles
-- ✅ `IntegrationTestBase<T>`: lightweight base for API integration tests
+- ✅ `IntegrationTestBase<T>`: lightweight base class for API integration tests
-- ✅ Support for `WebApplicationFactory`, `InMemory EF Core`, and `Fake Auth`
+- ✅ Supports `WebApplicationFactory`, `InMemory EF Core`, and `Fake Auth`
-- ✅ Built-in `FakeBuilder` using `AutoBogus` for test data
+- ✅ Compatible with `AutoBogus` for test data generation

 ---